 Ground Cherries

-A unique crop that is gaining popularity with smaller growers, the Ground Cherry is often found sold at your local farmer’s market and not typically seen at most grocery stores.
+As a unique crop gaining popularity, many smaller growers are exploring how to grow Ground Cherries among their usual crops.
+While not often found in grocery stores, Ground Cherries are becoming a staple at local farmer's markets or in CSA baskets.
 Also called the Cape Gooseberry or Husk Cherry, this sweet and tart fruit originates in Brazil and is a member of the Nightshade (or Solanaceae) plant family.
 Each ground cherry is covered by a papery husk that should be kept on until ready to be consumed.

 Ground cherries contain a healthy dose of beta-carotene, as well as vitmains A and C. Their high pectic content helps the body to absorb calcium from other foods and their anti-inflammatory and antioxidant properties make this fruit a great addition to the diet.
 To avoid the toxins present in the fruit, ground cherries should only be consumed once they are fully ripe.